How to Prevent Tooth Decay This Sugary-Sweet Winter Holiday

-If your teeth are constantly being introduced to dessert after dessert, they're also being constantly introduced to enamel-destroying acids.
-Aim to reduce the number of sweets you consume, or try to save them to eat along with meals instead of eating them as regular snacks in-between.
+This is why it’s important to try your best to limit the number of sweets you consume/ number of times you consume them throughout the day, or try to save your treats to eat along with meals instead of eating them as frequent snacks in-between.

 Chew sugar-free gum